 You can enhance the benefits of your ceramic coating with a number of post-wash sprays.
 The most popular option is SiO2 spray, which applies the same silica-based compounds that give ceramic coatings hydrophobic protection.

 Try to limit your maintenance products, as multiple applications can reduce performance and increase wear.
-Talking to your detailer about upkeep is crucial to find the right product.
+Talking to your detailer about upkeep is crucial to finding the right product.

 You don't need to use boosters after each wash.
 Apply them every three months or so for the best results.